jknopp/Sample-Of-Web-API/README.md

 **Log4net** is a usefull component for all project because it's easy to configuration and simple to use.

-Download the log4net package with nugget.And download *[my other project](https://github.com/mfarkan/Log4NetCustomLogger)* to use with it :)
+Download the log4net package with nugget and download *[my other project](https://github.com/mfarkan/Log4NetCustomLogger)* to use with it :)

 ## Unit Tests For API